-The Money Market funds held by the Corporation at December 31, 2012 and 2011 are valued at their published net asset value at those dates, and are valued at their published net asset value at those dates, and are considered to be Level 1 in the fair value hierarchy.
+The Money Market funds held by the Corporation at December 31, 2015 and 2014 are valued at their published net asset value at those dates, and are considered to be Level 1 in the fair value hierarchy.

 For purposes of the Statement of Cash Flows, cash equivalents include all highly liquid investments with a maturity date of three months or less when purchased.